-The creation of models that integrate requirement monitors, a SuT system model and scenarios, i.e., the finding of suitable combinations of system model, scenarios and requirements, can be automated.
-Such a combined test model consists of one system model, which can be logical or technical, one scenario that can stimulate the design alternative and a set of requirements, which can be tested using the selected scenario.
+The creation of verification models, i.e., models that integrate requirement monitors, a SuT system model and scenarios, i.e., the finding of suitable combinations of system model, scenarios and requirements, can be automated.
+Such a combined verification model consists of one system model, which can be logical or technical, one scenario that can stimulate the design alternative, a set of requirements, which can be tested using the selected scenario and a mediator that ensures the compatibility between the involved models.
 To automate the process further information is needed to evaluate the suitability of a combination of a test scenario and a design model, a test scenario and a requirement or a requirement and a system model.
-An approach for encoding this information and thereby enabling the automated composition of such test models is presented in [30].
+An approach for encoding this information and thereby enabling the automated composition of such verification models is presented in [36].
 Combining this approach with the one presented here is ongoing work.
 Additionally, running the tests, post-processing of the test results, and presenting the verification results appropriately can also be done in an automated fashion.